MaeRaDP/403_CMPUTPSYCH/Assignment7/README.md

 win.close()
 ```
 4. Edit your main experiment script so that the trials loop according to a clock timer.
 Also create and implement a block_timer and a trial_timer.
+- **Edited main experiment with CountdownTimer as clock timer to follow instruction per last instruction from Frame-based timing exercises.**
 ```
 #=====================
 #IMPORT MODULES